 Before checking for rule violations, it is important to understand how violations are displayed.

 Altium Designer has two techniques for displaying design rule violations, each with their own advantages.
 These are configured in the PCB Editor - DRC Violations Display page of the Preferences dialog:

 - Violation Details - As you zoom further in Violation Detail is added (if enabled), detailing the nature of the error.
-Use the Show Violation Detail slider to define at what zoom level the Violation Details start to display.
-Enable the required Display options in the Preferences dialog.
+Violation Detail can include:

 Violations can be displayed as a colored overlay and also as a detailed message, with different symbols being used to show different detail of the error type.